 Resonation is the system of singing where we see an interaction of the frequencies produced by the vocal folds and the cavities and spaces within your body (i.e. throat, nasal passages, and cranium, etc).

-This is why it’s unfair to expect a 12 year old girl to imitate Janis Joplin’s vocal style for instance.
-Janis had a very thick belt vocal sound and a 12-year-old doesn’t have the structure and thickness of an instrument to pull this off.
+Janis had a very thick vocal belt sound and a 12-year-old doesn’t have the thickness in her vocal folds to pull that off.

 The same is true for David Bowie, Freddie Mercury and even Elvis Presley’s vocal style.

 In one of my recent articles, we talked about the 3 Traits All Great Singers Share.

 One of the most important traits we discussed was self awareness.